trochford/Laminar/docs/step-by-step.md

-### Quick Baby Steps

-### A quick intro with Kubernetes
+### A quick intro - from Vagrant to Kubernetes

 Here is an article outlining a sequence of steps to learn about Kubernetes.
 Many of those steps are automated by Laminar.

 [Configuring the Ultimate Development Environment for Kubernetes](http://thenewstack.io/tutorial-configuring-ultimate-development-environment-kubernetes/)

-Here is the subset of steps based for the same exercise with Laminar as the base:
+Here is a similar sequence but translated into a shorter sequence based on Laminar.

 ```
 cd [Laminar dir]/vagrantShare